NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/casb-integrations/slack.md

 ## Integration permissions

-For the Slack integration to function, Cloudflare CASB requires the following Slack API permissions:
+For the Slack integration to function, Khulnasoft CASB requires the following Slack API permissions:

 - `channels:read`
 - `files:read`